Last Updated on January 28, 2026 by Lindsey

 Lamar Valley

-Turns out that even a 20-wolf-strong pack doesn’t want to take on one of these big guys, so after some tentative sniffing, they let him be.
-The wolves were quite far off so no great pics of this but some of the people near us with amazing spotting scopes let us take a peek.
+It turns out that even a 20-wolf-strong pack doesn’t want to take on one of these big guys, so after some tentative sniffing, they let him be.
+The wolves were quite far off, so there were no great pictures of this, but some of the people near us with amazing spotting scopes let us take a peek.
 Wolves were one of the animals I most hoped to see, so I was thrilled to check them off my list.

 Bear’s Tooth Highway